 Should I extend my home?

-Extending a property can be, in some forms, be the more sensible approach compare to moving.
-But the building costs can be a dependant factor whether you go ahead with the extension.
+Extending a property can, in some forms, be the more sensible approach compared to moving.
+But the building costs can be a dependent factor whether you go ahead with the extension.

 How much does an extension cost?